 Diabetes is a common condition, that can affect a wide range of different people, including people of different cultural backgrounds and ages.
 Diabetes occurs when a person has high blood glucose, because the body is unable to produce enough insulin.
 If there is insufficient insulin production, it means that the insulin is unable to help move the glucose from the bloodstream and into the cells to be used for energy.

-In diabetes, the signs and symptoms that you experience are related to:
+In diabetes, the symptoms that you experience are related to:

 a) the severity of diabetes, i.e. how high your blood glucose levels are,